DOAJ/doaj/cms/pages/legal/accessibility.md

 - Search facets are configured for screenreaders to indicate their state
 - All pages have a "Skip Links" button so the user can jump to the main content
 - In search results, the facets are operable with a keyboard
-- Removed ReCAPTCHA from our log in process
+- Removed ReCAPTCHA from our login process

 Fixes that are in progress now after a review of the changes laid out in WCAG 2.2:

-- on our forms, start using aria-describedby for hint/help text
+- on our forms, start using 'aria-describedby' for hint/help text
 - making radio buttons on search focusable

 We are continuing to update this document as we find accessibility issues or as we fix them.